jjurm/robocup17/README.md

 # RoboCup 2017 - CoSpace

-This program was done at a RoboCup 2017 competition in Nagoya, Japan.
+This program was developed at the RoboCup 2017 competition in Nagoya, Japan.

 We competed in the *RoboCupJunior CoSpace Rescue Challenge* category as team **Talentum** and reached **2nd place**.